Grokzen/pykwalify/docs/Validation Rules.md

 ## allowempty

-NOTE: Experimental feature!

 Only applies to map.
 It enables a dict to have items in it that is not validated.
 It can be combined with mapping to check for some fixed properties but still validate if any random properties exists.
-See example testfile 18a, 18b, 19a, 19b.

 ```yaml
 # Schema